apache/echarts-doc/en/option/component/tooltip.md

     Trigger when mouse click.

++ `'none'`

+    Do Not trigger by default, which enable user to trigger and hide tooltip manually by [action.tooltip.showTip](api.html#action.tooltip.showTip) and [action.tooltip.hideTip](api.html#action.tooltip.hideTip).

 This attribute is newly added to ECharts 3.0.

 ## alwaysShowContent(boolean) = false

 Whether to show the content of tooltip permanently.
 Under default condition, when it is moved out of the the tooltip area[during specific period](~tooltip.hideDelay) which could be triggered, the content would be hidden.
 It could be set up as `true` to guarantee that the content of tooltip always show.

 This attribute is newly added to ECharts 3.0.

 ## hideDelay(number) = 100

 The hide-delay of floating layer.
 Its unit is ms. When [alwaysShowContent](~tooltip.alwaysShowContent) is set as `true`, it is invalid.

 ## enterable(boolean) = true